tscircuit/circuit-json/scripts/refactor-template.md

 - Prefer absolute imports from "src/"
 - Use `getZodPrefixedIdWithDefault` to generate a unique id for the primary id of the object
 - The main interface should have a `/**` multi-line comment describing the object
+- If the zod type is a union or `or` type, then export interfaces for each of the of the types in the union, then define a union type for each of the exported interfaces `export type MainInterface = SomeInterface1 | SomeInterface2`.

 ```ts
 // EXAMPLE FILE OF NEW CIRCUIT SPECIFICATION